hzi-bifo/AMR_benchmarking/README.md

         ```
         bash ./install/install.sh #Create 9 pieces of conda environments and install packages respectively
         ```
-    -  If coming across creating environment for Kover, please refer to [Kover](https://aldro61.github.io/kover/doc_installation.html) to try other installation methods.
+    -  For Kover, please refer to [Kover](https://aldro61.github.io/kover/doc_installation.html) to try other installation methods.
-    - Finally, you need to install pytorch in the `multi_torch_env` manually.
-To install pytorch compatible with your CUDA version, please fellow this instruction: https://pytorch.org/get-started/locally/.
+    - Finally, you need to install PyTorch in the `multi_torch_env` manually.
+To install PyTorch compatible with your CUDA version, please follow this instruction: https://pytorch.org/get-started/locally/.
 Our code was tested with pytorch v1.7.1, with CUDA Version 10.1 and 11.0 .

 - Memory requirement: Some procedures require extremely large memory.
 Aytan-Aktug multi-species model (adapted version) feature-building procedure needs ~370G memory.
 Other ML software needs up to 80G memory, depending on the number of CPUs and the specific species-antibiotic combination.

 - Disk storage requirement: Some procedures generate extremely large intermediate files, although they are deleted once finished in our pipeline.
-E.g. PhenotypeSeeker(adapted version) needs the most disk storage, which is up to the magnitude of 10T depending on the species.
+E.G. PhenotypeSeeker(adapted version) needs the most disk storage, which is up to the magnitude of 10T depending on the species.

 ## <a name="input"></a>Input file
-The input file is a yaml file `Config.yaml` at the root folder where all options are described:
+The input file is a YAML file `Config.yaml` at the root folder where all options are described:

 **A. Basic/required parameters setting**